Reykjavík Summit

 The former French consulate and British embassy, called Höfði, was the site of the Reykjavík Summit in 1986.

-The Reykjavík Summit was a summit meeting between U.S. President Ronald Reagan and General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev, held in Reykjavík, Iceland, on 11–12 October 1986.
+The Reykjavík Summit was a summit meeting between U.S. president Ronald Reagan and Soviet general secretary Mikhail Gorbachev, held in Reykjavík, Iceland, on 11–12 October 1986.
 The talks collapsed at the last minute, but the progress that had been achieved eventually resulted in the 1987 Intermediate-Range Nuclear Forces Treaty between the United States and the Soviet Union.

+Background

+In mid-September 1986, Gorbachev wrote to Reagan proposing a meeting in Iceland the following month to discuss arms controls ahead of a more substantive summit (which was subsequently the Washington Summit in December 1987).
+Reagan agreed and the arrangements were made in an unusually short period of time.
+The meeting took place shortly after a diplomatic crisis involving alleged espionage conducted by the Soviet physicist Gennadi Zakharov in the US and the American journalist Nicholas Daniloff in the Soviet Union, both being released without charge before the summit.